stan-dev/design-docs/designs/0027-adjoint-ode.md

 $$\left(\frac{\partial g}{\partial y_n}\right)^*_{t=T} = a_{l,y_n}^*, $$

-which is the input we get during reverse mode autodiff (the conjugate transpose does not apply for Stan math using reals only).
+which is the input we get during reverse mode autodiff (the conjugation does not apply for Stan math using reals only).

-It is important to note that the backward ODE problem requires as input the adjoint $a_{l,y_n}^*$ such that the backward problem must be solved during the reverse pass of reverse mode autodiff.
-Thus, CVODES is used during the forward pass to *solve (forward)* the ODE in
-\@ref(eq:odeDef).
-Once the backward pass is initiated, the adjoints
+It is important to note that the backward ODE problem requires as input the autodiff adjoint $a_{l,y_n}^*$ such that the backward problem must be solved during the reverse pass of reverse mode autodiff.
+Thus, CVODES is used during the forward pass to *solve (forward)* the ODE in \@ref(eq:odeDef).
+Once the backward pass is initiated, the autodiff adjoints $a_{l,y_n}^*$ are used as the terminal value in order to solve the *backward problem* of
-$a_{l,y_n}^*$ are used as the terminal value in order to solve the *backward problem* of \@ref(eq:muODE).
-Whenever any parameter sensitivities are requested, then we must solve along the backward problem an additional quadrature problem, which is the integrand in equation \@ref(eq:derivg).
+\@ref(eq:muODE).
+Whenever any parameter sensitivities are requested, then we must solve along the backward problem an additional one-dimensional quadrature problem per parameter of the ODE, which is the integrand in equation \@ref(eq:derivg).

 So far we have only considered the case of a single time-point
 $T$.
 For multiple time-points one merely starts the backward